lawrennd/talks/_ai/ai-and-security-handelsblatt-tech-2026.md

 ---
-title: "Agentic AI and Security: Delegation at Machine Speed"
+title: "Agentic AI and Security"
 subtitle: "From bandwidth limits to accountable tool-using systems"
 abstract: |
-  Agentic AI changes security because it turns language into *actions*: tool calls, API requests, and workflow execution.
+  Agentic AI changes security because it turns natural language into actions: tool calls, API requests, and workflow execution.
 That shift amplifies both productivity and risk—incidents can unfold at machine bandwidth while human sense-making remains slow, distributed, and approval-bound.

-  This talk offers a practical frame for leaders building and deploying AI in European organisations: how to capture the upside of delegation (faster operations, reduced coordination overhead, partial paydown of technical and intellectual debt) while avoiding a new liability—*agentic debt*—that accumulates when authority boundaries, evidence requirements, and recovery paths are left implicit.
+  This talk offers a practical frame for leaders building and deploying AI in European organisations: how to capture the upside of delegation (faster operations, reduced coordination overhead, partial paydown of technical and intellectual debt) while avoiding a new liability, *agentic debt*, that accumulates when authority boundaries, evidence requirements, and recovery paths are left implicit.

   We’ll move from first principles (bandwidth and interfaces) to concrete patterns: instruction hierarchy, least-privilege tooling, auditable action boundaries, reversible operations, and containment-by-default.
 author:
 - family: Lawrence
   given: Neil D.
+  institute: Trent.AI and University of Cambridge
 date: 2026-06-01
 venue: "Handelsblatt TECH 2026, Heilbronn"
 layout: talk